oalles/camel-cm-sample/README.md

 This project is a [Spring Boot Project](http://projects.spring.io/spring-boot/) to show how [camel-cm component](https://github.com/oalles/camel-cm) can be integrated in a camel route.

 ### Short Description
-The application consumes documents from a capped collection and tries to create a SMSMessage instance in order to send it to CM SMS GW.
+The application consumes documents from a mongodb capped collection.
+For each document it tries to create a SMSMessage instance, which is the payload accepted by camel-cm component.

 Have a look at the route definition.